(CNBNews.net)--Gloucester City Mayor William James released his annual “State of the City Address” today,

 January 9, 2015.
 James begins his third-term in office having won re-election in November.
 He ran unopposed.
 He was first elected to the position of mayor in 2007.
 The mayor of Gloucester City serves a term of four years while a council members' term is for three years.

 His written statement reads as follows,

 We have recently been approached by the Railroad to close a crossing.
 The one selected for closure is the Powell St. intersection.
-In exchange for the closing, the railroad in concert with the Federal Government, with giving us 8 new grade crossings.
-We walked the neighborhood of Powell St discussed this with some of the residents and left notice for contact with those residents who weren’t home.
-Most seemed favorable to the idea as it is used as a cut through to avoid the Market St. traffic and light at Broadway and Market making it more hazardous for neighborhood children.
+In exchange for the closing, the railroad in concert with the Federal Government, with giving us 8 new grade crossings, which includes replacement parts.
+We walked the neighborhood of Powell St discussed this with some of the residents and left a notice for contact with those residents who weren’t home.
+Most seemed favorable to the idea as it is used as a cut-through to avoid the Market St. traffic and light at Broadway and Market making it more hazardous for neighborhood children.

 Regarding Freedom Pier improvements and the Ott’s Restaurant project we have met with Ott’s on several occasions and they meet on a weekly basis themselves regarding the project and its’ forward progress.
 Ott’s has retained their architect and we as a partner are moving forward with our infrastructure design and water front development permit.
 This project also includes in water improvements such as a dock for off water customers and a breakwater to keep debris out of the northern most slip of the property.
 This project is moving forward and the in water docking has been installed.